PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 - Whether operator is on a list of oneDNN's in-place supported operators

-*InplaceInferer* is a struct that declares a mapping (one of inputs to one of outputs) indicating that considerable operator can perform in-place execution and both vars (mentioned input and output in *InplaceInferer*) will share a tensor.
+*InplaceInferer* is a struct that declares a mapping (one of inputs to one of outputs) indicating that considered operator can perform in-place execution and both vars (mentioned input and output in *InplaceInferer*) will share a tensor.
 This is not enough for oneDNN in-place C-API execution as oneDNN library may not provide in-place computation for all required (to have in-place execution) operators of PaddlePaddle and some of operators would have to simulate in-place computation through the external buffer which would not bring any benefits, so there is no point enabling those in-place computations for C-API inference.